AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 ---
 title: Design and deliver
-description: Learn how to confidently plan, build, and manage effective mobile campaigns within Adobe Journey Optimizer.
-Understand the unique features and limitations of mobile channels like push and in-app messaging, and content cards how to respect user consent while maximizing engagement, and how to measure and optimize campaigns for the best possible results — all with practical, actionable guidance to get started quickly and grow mobile success over time.
-feature: Overview
+description: Learn how to create, design, and deliver personalized mobile communications using Adobe Journey Optimizer.
+This comprehensive guide covers push notifications, in-app messages, content cards, SMS, MMS, RCS, WhatsApp marketing messages, and code-based experiences.
+Enhance customer engagement, streamline campaign workflows, and drive results with real-time, cross-channel mobile messaging strategies.
 role: User
 level: Beginner, Intermediate
-last-substantial-update: 2025-08-04
+last-substantial-update: 2025-08-20
 ---

 # Design and deliver

-Learn how to confidently plan, build, and manage effective mobile campaigns within Adobe Journey Optimizer.
-Understand the unique features and limitations of mobile channels like push and in-app messaging, and content cards, how to respect user consent while maximizing engagement, and how to measure and optimize campaigns for the best possible results — all with practical, actionable guidance to get started quickly and grow mobile success over time.
+Discover how to build and deliver impactful mobile communications using Adobe Journey Optimizer.
+Learn to create, design, and send a variety of message types—including push notifications, in-app messages, content cards, SMS/MMS/RCS, WhatsApp marketing messages, and code-based experiences—tailored to your audience and optimized for mobile engagement.

 ## 1. Configure mobile messages